iloveitaly/clean-browser/README.md

 - [ ] Indicate in python config that this is macOS only in poetry config?
 - [ ] move blacklist files into example area of repo
+- [ ] look at previous tasks and see if links are contained there before including them again
+- [ ] support google chrome canary